hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 An `os_sap_configuration` block supports the following:

+* `sap_fqdn` - (Required) The FQDN of the SAP system.
+Changing this forces a new resource to be created.

 * `deployer_vm_packages` - (Optional) A `deployer_vm_packages` block as defined below.
 Changing this forces a new resource to be created.

-* `sap_fqdn` - (Optional) The FQDN of the SAP system.
-Changing this forces a new resource to be created.

 ---

 A `deployer_vm_packages` block supports the following:

-* `storage_account_id` - (Optional) A `deployer_vm_packages` block as defined below.
+* `storage_account_id` - (Required) A `deployer_vm_packages` block as defined below.
 Changing this forces a new resource to be created.

-* `url` - (Optional) The URL of the deployer VM packages file.
+* `url` - (Required) The URL of the deployer VM packages file.
 Changing this forces a new resource to be created.

 ---

 A `single_server_configuration` block supports the following:

-* `app_resource_group_name` - (Optional) The name of the application Resource Group where SAP system resources will be deployed.
+* `app_resource_group_name` - (Required) The name of the application Resource Group where SAP system resources will be deployed.
 Changing this forces a new resource to be created.

+* `subnet_id` - (Required) The resource ID of the Subnet for the SAP Virtual Instance.
+Changing this forces a new resource to be created.

 * `database_type` - (Optional) The supported SAP database type.
+Possible values are `DB2` and `HANA`.
 Changing this forces a new resource to be created.

 * `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
 Changing this forces a new resource to be created.

 * `is_secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
-Changing this forces a new resource to be created.

-* `subnet_id` - (Optional) The resource ID of the Subnet for the SAP Virtual Instance.
 Changing this forces a new resource to be created.

 * `virtual_machine_configuration` - (Optional) A `virtual_machine_configuration` block as defined below.
 Changing this forces a new resource to be created.